Ajaz Khowaj Quoram Ahmed

 Ajaz Khowaj Quoram Ahmed, MBE (born 1973) is a British entrepreneur.
-He is best known as the founder and CEO of London-based new media company AKQA.
+He is best known as the founder of London-based new media company AKQA.

 Early life

 Ahmed was born in Taplow, Buckinghamshire in 1973 to parents from Punjab, India.
 He grew up in Maidenhead, where his father, Khowaj Ahmed, worked at a Beechams factory, and his mother, Sughran Ahmed, worked at a hospital launderette.